GeoMigrata/dotMigrata/USAGE.md

 This eliminates ValueSpec evaluation overhead during simulation while preserving the safety and convenience of ValueSpec during setup.

-## Note on version validation:
+## Note on Snapshots

-- Snapshots include a Version field that is checked during deserialization.
+- Snapshots include a Version field set to "beta" for informational purposes
-- Unsupported or missing versions will produce clear errors with suggested remediation.
+- During beta development, version validation is temporarily disabled
-- Older known-compatible versions may load with warnings; re-export with the current runtime to adopt the latest format.
+- Snapshots are forward and backward compatible within the beta period